silogramd/Philosofound/README.md

 The back end to our philosofound project

-Currently implemented: questions, answers, basic user info (name + email) User is written but not functional for testing purposes - we want a working quest ion answer interface first
+Currently implemented: questions, answers, basic user info (name + email) User is written but not functional for testing purposes - we want a working question answer interface first

 To test: